Books

 Praise for Horse and Rider:

-You can purchase Horse and Rider from your favorite local bookshop, from Powell’s, or from Amazon.
+You can purchase Horse and Rider from your favorite local bookshop, from Powell’s, and elsewhere on the internet.